Who We Are:

 Buoyed by this momentum, we are looking to build on this growth and invest in these audiences.
 Systemic change is not driven by singular actions or temporary efforts, but rather by sustained investment and ongoing education.
 We are dedicated to building upon this work and advancing our movement for a just, equitable and peaceful future in Israel and Palestine.

-- Direct to CfP (gifts sent by American donors directly to CfP through either PayPal or J Give): $11,955
+- Direct to CfP (Individual gifts from American donors given directly to CfP through either PayPal or J Give): $11,955

 - Funds sent directly from AFCFP to CfP: $375,000